wellslogan/is4900/literature.md

 ### Comparing the Quality of Crowdsourced Data Contributed by Expert and Non-Experts
 **[Linda See, Alexis Comber et al, Public Library of Science (PLOS), 2013](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0069958){:target="_blank"}**

+This study takes a look at the quality of crowdsourced data used to determine human impacts on land cover, comparing between experts and non-experts.
+The study involved two measures, the degree of the human impact on a certain land area, and the type of land cover (e.g. shrub cover, tree cover, etc).

+The authors found that when it comes to determining whether there has been a discernible human impact on a land area, the level of expertise does not make a significant difference.
+However, when it comes to determining the type of land cover, experts performed significantly better than their non-expert counterparts.

+The authors suggest that a potential way to make bridge the gap would be to offer additional training and assistance for the non-experts in determining the type of land cover.
+This has implications for my project I think, since although determining land cover is a more complex and skilled task, it may be advantageous to provide some key factors that a restroom should have that might influence the rating.
+Rather than simply being a very open-ended "how would you rate this restroom," maybe ask reviewers to consider different factors such as "how would you rate the cleanliness of the restroom, scale of 1 to 10".

 [Contents &#x21a9;&#xfe0e;](#contents)